-How to Embroider Hair Bows: Step-By-Step Tutorial
+How to Embroider Ribbon Hair Bows: Tutorial

-Prepping the Hair Bow
+1. Prepping the Hair Bow

-I used a water-soluble fabric marking pen to make a vertical and horizontal line on the bow to denote design placement.
+I used a water-soluble pen to make a vertical and horizontal line on the bow to denote design placement.
 For my dark bows, I used a chalk wheel since the pen wouldn’t show up.

-Preparing the Hoop & Floating the Bow
+2. Preparing the Hoop & Floating the Bow

-The rougher, papery part of the stabilizer will be facing down, and the slick, white backing will be facing up.
-(Read: how to hoop in embroidery for tips and tricks if you need!)
+The rougher, papery part of the stabilizer will face down, and the slick, white backing will face up.
+(Read: how to hoop in embroidery for tips and tricks if you need help!)

 Then, take the tip of a sharp pin and run it around the edge of the stabilizer inside the hoop making sure not to poke through the stabilizer.
 This is called scoring and will help you remove the paper backing.

-I found it easiest if I floated the bow with the largest part of it facing away from the inside of the machine.
-If your machine embroidery arm has a different orientation, you may want to play with hooping to find the best direction.
+I found it easiest if I floated the bow with the largest part facing away from the inside of the machine.
+If your machine embroidery arm has a different orientation, you may want to play with finding the best direction.

-Embroidering the Hair Bow
+3. Embroidering the Hair Bow

 Load your design, and make sure it is oriented in the correct direction.
 Do a quick check to make sure you have the right needle, the right top thread, and the right bobbin thread.
 I didn’t care what the back of the bow looked like, so I kept my white bobbin thread loaded.

-I had the best results when I gently held the center of the monogram with one hand to keep it from distorting or being pulled from the pressure of ripping away the stabilizer.
+I had the best results when I gently held the center of the monogram with one hand to keep it from distorting or being pulled by the pressure of ripping away the stabilizer.